Partner & Co-founder

 Experience

-Prevailed in a high-stakes, high-profile global real estate battle: Obtained a $50 million judgment for a Singapore-based investment advisory firm focused on sustainable development in the hospitality and real estate industries.
+Prevailed in a high-stakes global real estate battle: Obtained a $50 million judgment for a Singapore-based investment advisory firm focused on sustainable development in the hospitality industry.
 The judgment followed five years of litigation in the Commercial Division of the New York Supreme Court over the client’s claims of breach of contract, tortious interference, fraud, and unjust enrichment arising from the $358 million acquisition of an international luxury hotel chain.

-Defeated a motion to dismiss in a lawsuit against a seller of a residential building: Represented a publicly traded real estate company in connection with litigation over its $81 million purchase of a residential building in Brooklyn.
-Despite a contract stating that the client was buying the building “as is,” Sher Tremonte’s team convinced the court that the company had viable claims against the seller and builder for fraud, breach of contract, and negligence.
+Obtained summary judgment in dispute over $81 million purchase of residential building: Prevailed on behalf of a publicly traded real estate company in connection with litigation over its $81 million purchase of a residential building in Brooklyn.
+Despite a contract stating that the client was buying the building “as is,” Sher Tremonte’s team convinced the court that the developer and contractor were liable for breach of contract and negligent misrepresentation arising from defective construction.

-Won summary judgment for a hedge fund/investment advisor and its principal: The plaintiff, represented by Quinn Emanuel Urquhart & Sullivan LLP, alleged that Sher Tremonte’s client had breached a partnership agreement and asserted claims of fraud, breach of contract, and breach of fiduciary duty.
-After Justin’s cross-examination of the plaintiff, the Commercial Division dismissed all of the plaintiff’s claims based on its core finding that no partnership agreement existed because the “parties were merely discussing an investment plan that was never launched.”
+Won summary judgment for a hedge fund/investment advisor and its principal: The plaintiff alleged that Sher Tremonte’s client had breached a partnership agreement and asserted claims of fraud, breach of contract, and breach of fiduciary duty.
+After Justin’s cross-examination of the plaintiff, the Commercial Division dismissed all the plaintiff’s claims based on its core finding that no partnership agreement existed because the “parties were merely discussing an investment plan that was never launched.”

 Prevailed in a jury trial on behalf of a corporate travel firm and its director: The plaintiff, a competing travel agency, sued for misappropriation of trade secrets, unfair competition, and tortious interference, alleging that our clients had wrongfully taken client lists and had tampered with its email system for the purpose of diverting business.
 The jury accepted Justin’s argument that the client lists in question were not trade secrets and delivered a complete victory to Justin’s clients.